Police release video of deadly I-95 shooting, defend use of force

 PROVIDENCE, R.I.
-(WHDH) - Police on Friday released highway surveillance footage of the moments leading up to a deadly shooting involving officers on a busy stretch of Interstate 95 in Providence.
+(WHDH/AP) — Police on Friday released highway surveillance footage of the moments leading up to a deadly shooting involving officers on a busy stretch of Interstate 95 in Providence.

 RELATED: Police shootout on I-95 in Providence leaves 1 dead, another injured